ga-wdi-boston/mongodb-crud/README.md

 ## Changing the data in documents in a collection

-- [Updating Data](https://docs.mongodb.org/getting-started/shell/update/) - overview of changing documents
+*   [Updating Data](https://docs.mongodb.org/getting-started/shell/update/) - overview of changing documents
-- [update](https://docs.mongodb.org/manual/reference/method/db.collection.update/) - detailed documentation of MongoDB's `update` collection method.
+*   [update](https://docs.mongodb.org/manual/reference/method/db.collection.update/) - detailed documentation of MongoDB's `update` collection method.
-- [Update Operators](https://docs.mongodb.org/manual/reference/operator/update/) - The different modifications we can make during an update.
+*   [Update Operators](https://docs.mongodb.org/manual/reference/operator/update/) - The different modifications we can make during an update.

-### Demonstration
+### Demonstration: Update

 MongoDB makes it easy to add an array of items to a document.
 We'll update some people and give them some pets.

-### Code along
+### Code along: Update

 Let's update some cities population.

-### Practice
+### Practice: Update

 Update weight for pets then people.